-3. Friction caused by rubbing towel while drying, while sleeping , wearing tight hair accessories.
+3. Friction caused by rubbing towel while drying, sleeping, wearing tight hair accessories.

-So I started looking for ways to tame the frizz, and the key to taming them was some simple changes in my haircare routine and products.
+So I started looking for ways to tame my frizz hair.
+And the key to taming them was some simple changes in my haircare routine and products.
 My hair still gets a bit frizzy when humidity levels rise a lot (like during the rainy season), but I have most of it under control.

 It took me over a year due to experimenting with different products and tips to tackle them.
 But you will start seeing the results in a few weeks if you start following all these tips below.

 While sulfates are good at degreasing and removing buildup, they tend to be drying when used regularly.
 Specifically, if you have dry hair since it strips off all oil from your hair and increases negative charge on hair causing frizz.

 So if you have frizzy hair, use gentler surfactants and cleansers on your hair to avoid your hair from getting dry.
 Most drugstore and high-end shampoos are sulfate-based.